deltammxx/deltammxx/README.md

 ## 🎯 Current Focus

-I'm actively building my GitHub portfolio while deepening my expertise in REST API integrations and modern SaaS tools.
-My goal is to bridge the gap between enterprise systems and cutting-edge technology solutions.
+I'm building my GitHub portfolio while deepening my expertise in REST API integrations and modern SaaS tools.
+My goal is to bridge my enterprise consulting background with the customer-facing work I love.

 **Open to collaborate on:** Demo environments, API projects, and technical presentations that showcase innovative solutions.

-**Ask me about:** Implementing DEIB initiatives that work, applying systems-thinking to complex problems, or transforming team dynamics through organizational development.
+**Ask me about:** Applying systems thinking to complex problems, implementing DEIB initiatives that actually work, or what it's like translating business requirements into technical solutions for federal clients.

 **Fun fact:** I can pronounce "Pinakanakapagpapabagabag-damdamin" (the longest word in Tagalog) and I'm currently learning Spanish!